Minirazs/project1_inspirationalpursuits/README.md

 All food-related content and media such as videos and photographs on this website and our YouTube Channel are uniquely created by us.
 The website is to promote the brand.
 It also shows our updates via social media feed, the popular and latest video recipe links, and provides an avenue for collaboration via the contact box.

 The practical ways of measuring the outreach of this project include an increase in social media followers e.g. YouTube subscribers, an increase in video viewership (in minutes), an increase in webpage visitors, and an increase in interactions of social media posts.
+These data and insights can be tracked and obtained from the dashboard of the brand’s YouTube channel, Facebook page, and Instagram business account.
+Analytics tools such as Google Analytics can be used on the website.

 ## UX